InfuseAI/primehub-site/docs/quickstart/add-infuseai-image.md

 5. Select the newly added Image `tf-21`.

 6. `Start Notebook`.
-It takes time to pull off the newly added image for the first time; As long as a JupyterHub is launched successfully, the image is pulled successfully.
+It takes time to pull off the newly added image for the first time; As long as a Notebook is launched successfully, the image is pulled successfully.